 Creating your own website is becoming easier and more accessible everyday.
-We believe creating a website is an important step for your nonprofit!
+We believe building a website is an important step for your nonprofit!

 One of the simplest but most important aspects of a website is the domain name.